JeffersonLab/rcdb/docs/web_site_setup.md

 # Installing RCDB Website

+Instruction on how to install central RCDB website.

-Here RHEL9 + Apache Server + mod_wsgi is considered as this setup is mainly used at Jefferson Lab.
+We use RHEL9 + Apache Server + mod_wsgi as the example, as this is what usually is used at Jefferson Lab (now is 2025).

-There is [a dockerfile with example Rocky Linux 9](https://github.com/JeffersonLab/rcdb/tree/main/docker/rocky) (binary compatible with RHEL9) setup with config files:
+There is [a dockerfile with example Rocky Linux 9](https://github.com/JeffersonLab/rcdb/tree/main/docker/rocky) (binary compatible with RHEL9) setup with config files.
+To build and run it:

 ```bash
 # Assuming cwd is rcdb repo root: